spamhaus/spamassassin-dqs/README.md

-# Use DQS with Spamassassin
+# Use DQS with SpamAssassin

-This repository contains configuration files and a plugin written for Spamassassin (https://spamassassin.apache.org/) that enables you to use Spamhaus Technology Data Query Service (DQS) product
+This repository contains configuration files and a plugin written for SpamAssassin (https://spamassassin.apache.org/) that enables you to use Spamhaus Technology Data Query Service (DQS) product

 ***